anarch-rule/7Cipher/README.md

 Test to see if 7zip command line is installed correctly by typing '7za' into command line, you will get a response of available commands.

 There are 3 .bat files:
-  1. Create a key / encrypted cipher key file.
+  1. Create a key / encrypted cipher key json file.
   2. Create a lock / encrypted json file.
   3. Unlock / decrypt a json file.